 Checking whether a particular solution will meet these constraints will require a multitude of hydraulic simulations under different scenarios.
-The computational time required to verify this could easily be in the order of tens of hours for a single solution when a realistically large distribution network is considered.
-As such, the time required to check the performance of individuals is prohibitively large for an EA to be used (in which easily millions of individuals need to be evaluated

-- 115 throughout the search).
+The computational time required to verify this could easily be of the order of tens of hours for a single solution when a realistically large distribution network is considered.
+As such, the time required to check the performance of individuals is prohibitively large for an EA to be used (in which easily millions of individuals need to be evaluated throughout the search).
 The need to check whether a particular solution for sectorization of the drinking water network will be in violation of the performance requirements set by the utility or legislation has been limiting Trondheim municipality's capacity to optimize their sectorization with respect to pressure management, as the number of hydraulic simulations and computational time would be impractically high, thus making it virtually impossible for the utility to identify a globally effective solution for pressure management.
-The objective of the algorithm suggested here is to provide an alternative way of - 120 ensuring the hydraulic requirements of solutions while optimizing a sectorization with pressure control zones in mind.
-The core of the approach is to evaluate to which extend individual nodes in a water distribution system are served by multiple, independent paths, as this is a measure of reliability and system robustness.
-This is achieved by representing the network as a bi-directional weighted graph, identify the shortest path between source and demand node using Dijkstra's algorithm, consecutively changing the weights of the graph, and re-running the shortest path algorithm so that the paths 125 which are maximally independent are identified.
+The objective of the algorithm suggested here is to provide an alternative way of ensuring the hydraulic requirements of solutions while optimizing a sectorization with pressure control zones in mind.

+The core of the approach is to evaluate to which extent individual nodes in a water distribution system are served by multiple, independent paths, as this is a measure of reliability and system robustness.
+This is achieved by representing the network as a bi-directional weighted graph, identifying the shortest path between source and demand node using Dijkstra's algorithm, consecutively changing the weights of the graph, and rerunning the shortest-path algorithm so that the paths which are maximally independent are identified.

-2.2.1 Shortest path algorithm outline
+2.2.1 Shortest-path algorithm outline

-The suggested procedure for identifying P independent paths in a network is outlined in the flow chart in Figure 2, and will be explained further in the following subsections.
-The method starts with loading the hydraulic model representation M of the network (see step 0. in Figure 2; the hydraulic model is assumed to contain:
+The suggested procedure for identifying P independent paths in a network is outlined in the flow chart in Fig. 2, and it will be explained further in the following subsections.
+The method starts with loading the hydraulic model representation M of the network (see step 0 in Fig. 2; the hydraulic model is assumed to contain the following:

-- 130 a set of n_p links (L), of which \mathbb{P} is the subset of links which are pipes ($\mathbb{P} \subset \mathbb{L}$), and \mathbb{B} is the subset of links which allow bi-directional flow ($\mathbb{B} \subset \mathbb{L}$) (as opposed to e.g. check valves).
-Each link i has defined a first and second node $(\mathbf{N}{i}^{(1)} \text{ and } \mathbf{N}{i}^{(2)}, \text{ respectively}), \text{ a diameter } (D{i}), \text{ and a measure of its hydraulic resistance } f{i} = f(k{i}), \text{ where } k{i} \text{ is the } k{i} \text{ and } \mathbf{N}{i}^{(2)}$ pipe's absolute roughness); pipes do in addition have a defined length (L_i) . - a set of nodes N, of which S is the subset of nodes which are considered sources that can provide water into the • system, i.e. reservoirs or water tanks ($\mathbb{S} \subset \mathbb{N}$)
+- a set of n_p links (\mathbb{L}) of which P is the subset of links which are pipes ($\mathbb{P} \subset \mathbb{L}$), and B is the subset of links which allow bi-directional flow ($\mathbb{B} \subset \mathbb{L}$) (as opposed to, for example, check valves).
+Each link i has defined a first and second node ($N_i^{(1)}$ and $N_i^{(2)}$, respectively), a diameter (D_i) and a measure of its hydraulic resistance $f_i = f(k_i)$, where k_i is the pipe's absolute roughness); pipes do in addition have a defined length (L_i). a set of nodes N, of which S is the subset of nodes which are considered sources that can provide water into the system, i.e. reservoirs or water tanks (S ⊂ N).

-Then each link i in the network is assigned a weight \widetilde{w}i according to its hydraulic conductance (step 1):
+Then each link i in the network is assigned a weight \tilde{w}i according to its hydraulic conductance (step 1):

-- For the set of pipes ($\mathbb{P} \subset \mathbb{L}$), the weight is calculated to be proportional to the length (L_i) and some measure of the • hydraulic resistance (f_i) , and inversely proportional to some exponent of the diameter (D_i^{γ}) of the pipe.
-In this way, each pipe is assigned a weight according to its hydraulic resistance $\widetilde{w_i} = \frac{f_i L_i}{D^Y}$ - The weight for non-pipe links (valves and pumps; $\mathbb{L} \setminus \mathbb{P}$), is calculated in the same way, with the assumption that its 140 length is twice its diameter, as is also assumed for open valves in EPANET (Rossman, 2000): $\widetilde{W_i} = \frac{2f_i}{D_i^{\gamma-1}}$.
+- For the set of pipes ($\mathbb{P} \subset \mathbb{L}$), the weight is calculated to be proportional to the length (L_i) and some measure of the hydraulic resistance (f_i), and it is inversely proportional to some exponent of the diameter (D_i^{γ}) of the pipe.
+In this way, each pipe is assigned a weight according to its hydraulic resistance $\tilde{w}i = \frac{f_i L_i}{D_i^{\gamma}}$. - The weight for non-pipe links (valves and pumps; $\mathbb{L} \setminus \mathbb{P}$) is calculated in the same way, with the assumption that its length is twice its diameter, as is also assumed for open valves in EPANET (Rossman, 2000), i.e. $\tilde{w_i} = \frac{2f_i}{D_i^{\gamma-1}}$.